bgoonz/docs-collection/github/github/managing-large-files/versioning-large-files/moving-a-file-in-your-repository-to-git-large-file-storage.md

 ---
 title: Moving a file in your repository to Git Large File Storage
-intro: 'If you''ve set up {% data variables.large_files.product_name_short %}, and you have an existing file in your repository that needs to be tracked in {% data variables.large_files.product_name_short %}, you need to first remove it from your repository.'
+intro: "If you've set up {% data variables.large_files.product_name_short %}, and you have an existing file in your repository that needs to be tracked in {% data variables.large_files.product_name_short %}, you need to first remove it from your repository."
 redirect_from:
   - /articles/moving-a-file-in-your-repository-to-git-large-file-storage
   - /github/managing-large-files/moving-a-file-in-your-repository-to-git-large-file-storage
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 shortTitle: Move a file to Git LFS
 ---

 After installing {% data variables.large_files.product_name_short %} and configuring {% data variables.large_files.product_name_short %} tracking, you can move files from Git's regular tracking to {% data variables.large_files.product_name_short %}.
 For more information, see "[Installing {% data variables.large_files.product_name_long %}](/github/managing-large-files/installing-git-large-file-storage)" and "[Configuring {% data variables.large_files.product_name_long %}](/github/managing-large-files/configuring-git-large-file-storage)."

 {% data reusables.large_files.resolving-upload-failures %}